 Kenilworth is a decidedly white-collar village, with fully 98.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kenilworth is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Kenilworth who work in management occupations (26.60%), business and financial occupations (21.05%), and legal occupations (9.21%).

-A relatively large number of people in Kenilworth telecommute to their jobs.
-Overall, about 37.85% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 37.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Kenilworth is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Kenilworth really has some of the features that families look for when choosing a good community to raise children.
 Is Kenilworth perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small village, Kenilworth has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Kenilworth, a lot of people use the train to get to work every day though Kenilworth is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Kenilworth, you'll likely find that many of your neighbors like to as well.
 Kenilworth is one of the more educated communities in America, with a full 91.90% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.